chaimleib/repoactions/README.md

-# repoactions 0.0.8
+# repoactions 0.0.9

 On navigating into a git repository, sources its repoactions.sh script.

 ## Motivation
 For certain projects, it is often necessary to set up special shell environment variables.
-These variables change the behavior of the project.
 For example:

 * [NVM](https://github.com/creationix/nvm) uses special variables to set the interpreter version.
 * [Go](https://github.com/golang/go/wiki) uses the GOPATH variable to define where to look for special imports.
 * Web servers may use special variables to set port numbers and other settings.

 Wouldn't it be nice if all these variables got set up automatically as soon as you cd-ed into the repo?
-Wouldn't it be nice if you didn't have to clutter up your handcrafted dotfiles with project-specific code?
-Have you ever wished that you knew exactly how your colleagues set up their environment?

-With `repoactions`, you can do it all!
+If you didn't have to clutter your handcrafted dotfiles with project-specific code?
+If you knew exactly how your colleagues set up their environment?
+With repoactions, you can do it all!

-The vision of `repoactions` is to have one script file in your git repo, in a standard location, which you can share with co-developers and follows your project around, so that your whole team is on the same page.

 ## Install